 - Ability to work with minimal direct supervision and manage multiple projects, while being a committed team player

 - Ability to read and understand organizational budgets

-- Flexibility, adaptability, curiosity, integrity, and a good sense of humor
+- Integrity, intelligence, discretion, humility, flexibility, and a sense of humor

 The Foundation is an equal opportunity employer that offers a competitive salary, outstanding benefits, and excellent working conditions.

 Candidates should apply by submitting a thoughtful cover letter describing fit for the position together with a resume to: Program Assistant.
-We will consider each response carefully, but will contact only those individuals whose candidacies we seek to pursue.
+We will consider each response carefully, but contact only those individuals we feel are most qualified for the position.